The Pendulation Skill: Finding Balance in the Nervous System

 Threading the Needle: The Window of Attunement and Somatic Attachment

 In somatic psychotherapy, healing isn’t just about insight.
 It’s about experience.
 It’s about what happens in the nervous system, in the subtle shifts of breath, posture, muscle tone, and relational contact.
-When we talk about threading the needle, we’re speaking to the delicate, moment-to-moment process of staying within a client’s window of attunement--that sweet spot where growth becomes possible.
+When we talk about threading the needle, we’re speaking to the delicate, moment-to-moment process of staying within a client’s window of attunement; that sweet spot where growth becomes possible.

 Healing Through Soothing Touch: Self-Touch and Therapeutic Touch in Somatic Psychotherapy